 - Website available in English, German, Dutch, and Swedish

 PrivateVPN is a VPN that has been around for a number of years.
 In that time it has established a top-notch service.
 Subscribers get access to a tier 1 network of servers placed in excellent locations around the world.
 Speeds fared well across the servers, with only slight drops between slowest average connection speed without a VPN and highest average speeds with.

-With servers located in excellent locations around the world, my overall impression of PrivateVPN is that it is a decent VPN service that is worth the money it asks (particularly if you sign up for a year).
-Thanks to its seven-day money back guarantee, anybody can do this risk-free to make sure it works well for them.
+With servers located in excellent locations around the world, my overall impression of PrivateVPN is that it is an excellent VPN service that is worth the money it asks (particularly if you sign up for a year).
+Thanks to its seven-day trial and 30-day money back guarantee, anybody can do this risk-free to make sure it works well for them.